-Some stream reaches exhibited accelerated bank erosion, filamentous algae and poor invertebrate diversity while other reaches were relatively absent of such indicators.
+Some stream reaches also exhibited accelerated bank erosion and poor invertebrate diversity while other reaches were relatively absent of such indicators and also avoided.
 Stream bottom substrate is composed of silt, sand and fine gravel with transition to some cobble and rock in lower reaches.
 While some groundwater contribution was evident, the riparian systems are primarily driven by surface drainage, some from offsite development without stormwater controls.
 Wetlands were primarily palustrine forested and palustrine scrub-shrub and contiguous to the streams.

-The MDE review of this development project began in the 1990s with the first proposed impacts associated with road construction, lot fill and regional SWM basins.
-The proposed activities required MDE and Corps authorization to proceed.
-Additional portions also requiring MDE/Corps authorization have been reviewed since then and all of the areas are constructed - the development sequence progressing up-drainage.
-Presently the entire watershed is built out and stable.
+The MDE review of this development project began in the late 1990s with the first proposed impacts associated with road construction, minor in-fill, and SWM/wetland basins.
+The proposed activities required MDE and COE authorization to proceed.
+Additional portions also requiring MDE/Corps authorization have been reviewed since this project and all of the areas are now constructed and completed around 2015 - the development sequence progressing up-drainage in the below watershed.
+Presently the entire watershed is now stable.